supervisely-ecosystem/instance-migration/README.md

    pip install -r requirements.txt
    ```
 3. Environment variables set in your system or you can manually set them in `local.env`.
+4. You must have administrator rights on Supervisely instance

 ## Environment Variables